Skip to main content

 Time to go to the room.
 Had porridge.
 Took a nap.

 Went out in the evening for a long walk to a vegan restaurant.
 Had vegan pho.
 Was yummy!
 Turns out it was very close to the hotel we stayed in last year.
-Came back walking again.
-This time, right next to the sea.
+Came back walking again, right next to the sea. on the sand.
 Didn't take off my shoe, though.

 Something funny happened.
 That aunty asked where I was from.
 I said India.
 Then she went, "same same Vietnam".
 She meant I looked the same as a Vietnamese or something like that.
 Then she asked if my father was Vietnamese.
 I said no. Then, if my mother were Vietnamese.
 I said no. She got angry and turned away from me.
 I don't know if she was really angry or if it was just her way of expressing disappointment or disbelief.
 To me, she looked angry.

 Got back to the hotel, paid in cash, and got into my room for the week.
-This place is quieter, with lesser crowd.
+This place is quieter, with fewer crowds.
 Better for me.

 After some rest, came out for lunch.
 I checked for vegan restaurants on the map first.
-Some 10 minutes walk away.
-Its a small place run by a family, must be their home only.
+Some 10 minutes walk away, there was a small place run by a family.
 Ordered fried rice with mushroom.
 They even gave soup along with it.
 Right quantity for me, tasted good also, only 40000 d.
 I should come back for dinner, I thought.

 Walked along the Han river.
 Sat at a bench and continued reading The Mountains Sing.
 Came back to room in the evening.